 Modern Cinematic Perspectives & Comparative Auteurs

-The other half of the Practice-led stream in the course explores practical and advanced cinematographic processes, along with exploring contemporary techniques in video art and expanded cinema.
+The other half of the Practice-led stream in the course explores practical and advanced cinematographic processes, along with exploring contemporary techniques in audiovisual art and digital /expanded cinema.
+Some examples of these hands-on sessions include: Sequential Storytelling, The Zone System, Analog Filmmaking (Super 8), Sonic Landscapes & Radio Drama, The Art of DP Christopher Doyle, and Field Recording/Foley Techniques, and Digital Narratives.

 Both one-one and group meetings with your supervisor are an essential part of the course.
-The individual meetings will serve to support successful research whereas the group sessions will serve as forums for project development, production management, and engaging in critical peer feedback rounds.
+The individual meetings will serve to support successful research whereas the group sessions will serve as forums for project development, production management, engaging in critical peer feedback rounds, and industry-focused seminars and guest lectures.

 5 pieces of investigation